Sexual Orientation OCD Treatment

 Step 1: Comprehensive Assessment

-A deep evaluation of symptoms, history, triggers, and compulsive patterns.
+In-depth evaluation of symptoms, triggers, and compulsive cycles to design a personalized treatment plan.

 Step 2: Identifying Thought Patterns